pu2clr/SI4735/README.md

 ## SI4735 Received Signal Quality

 You have a set o methods that allowto get some information about Received Signal Quality.
-__The first method you have to call to get any information is getCurrentReceivedSignalQuality__.

 See  Si47XX PROGRAMMING GUIDE; AN332; pages 75 and 141